Bini Docuseries

-Bini Chapter 1: Born to Win is a Philippine documentary television film that explores the rise of the Filipino girl group Bini.
+Bini Docuseries is a Philippine documentary television series that explores the rise of the Filipino girl group Bini.
 The documentary provides an in-depth look at the group's journey leading up to their first solo concert, Biniverse.
-This is the first of a three-part documentary series about Bini which was released on September 26, 2024.

 Background

 The documentary focuses on a pivotal period for Bini, including their preparation for Biniverse, a three-night concert held at the New Frontier Theater in Quezon City.
 The series sheds light on the group's journey and the milestones they achieved in 2024, such as packed mall shows, significant streaming achievements, and a rapidly growing fanbase.
 The announcement for the documentary was revealed at the final leg of a three-stop nationwide tour by the group in General Santos on July 20.

 The documentary is produced by iWantTFC and ABS-CBN News and Current Affairs.
 The series offers exclusive behind-the-scenes footage and interviews with the members, highlighting their experiences and challenges in the lead-up to what became their first solo concert.

 This was also the joint reunion project between the news and entertainment divisions of ABS-CBN since I Dare You, and the first feature-length documentary produced by ABS-CBN News and Current Affairs since 2021.